Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_sub_panel.md

 ## AVTR Control

-Controls the Airborne Video Tape recorder system which records the intercom sound, as well as the rear radar screen.
+Controls the Airborne Video Tape recorder system, which records the intercom sound, as well as the rear radar screen.

-For further information about the Recorder system see [9.6 Recorder](../../dcs/recorders.md).
+For further information about the Recorder system, see [9.6 Recorder](../../dcs/recorders.md).

 ### AVTR Switch